OSLC/developing-oslc-applications/_harp/iotp_adaptor/authentication.md

 ## OAuth Server-to-Server Authentication

 An OSLC server may need to support connections with CE versions prior to 6.0.
 To do so they would need to support OAuth 1.0a.
-CE clients should assume OAuth 1.0a, and establish the friend relationships using consumer keys provided by the CE4IoTConnector server.
+CE clients should assume OAuth 1.0a, and establish the friend relationships using consumer keys provided by the iotp-adaptor server.

  Establishing the consumer/friend relationship requires access to a jazz.net root services document that provides the following URLs the friend server is expected to support for OAuth authentication as defined in [Jazz Root Services Specification](https://jazz.net/wiki/bin/view/Main/RootServicesSpec) and documented further in [Jazz Foundation Core Security](https://jazz.net/wiki/bin/view/Main/JFSCoreSecurity):